Pantyhose-X/awesome/README.md

 ## Rust

-*   [willothy/bruh\_os](https://github.com/willothy/bruh_os) - 64-bit Hobby OS project in Rust.
+*   [willothy/toss](https://github.com/willothy/toss) - Tiny, open-source 64-bit Hobby OS project in Rust.
 Probably bad.
 I have no idea what I'm doing, but the goal is to have some idea when I'm done.

 *   [Kostassoid/lethe](https://github.com/Kostassoid/lethe) - Secure drive wipe